BardouilleMhea/mhea_DH/about.markdown

 </style>

 # Team
-The project, *project name* is part of a larger project called Writers, Readers, and Scenes: Visualizing Caribbean Literature, which aims to expand critical engagement with Caribbean literary history and add a dimension to the literary reception and depth of Caribbean communities.
+The project, The Gender Split: West Indian Literature, 1961-1990 is part of a larger project called Writers, Readers, and Scenes: Visualizing Caribbean Literature, which aims to expand critical engagement with Caribbean literary history and add a dimension to the literary reception and depth of Caribbean communities.

 # Student Contributor, Mhea Bardouille